HardisonCo/.github/international/benin/bj-health/hms-emr/index.md

 ## Integration Points

-This document outlines how HMS-EMR is integrated with bj_Health systems in Benin.
+This document outlines how HMS-EMR is integrated with bj-health systems in Benin.